SandhyaVasu/SandhyaVasu.github.io/_posts/2026-09-03-comets_bugs.md

 The Wagner implementation was the primary mission, and it came together over the course of that month.
 All three fixes above — the index bug, the floating-point accumulation order, the clamp — were applied there first.

-But something else fell out in the process.

-To evaluate whether Wagner's partitioning actually *changes* the science, I needed a clean comparison arm: a version of COMETS running the original stock uptake logic, but with the same bugs fixed and nothing else altered.
-If I compared Wagner against unfixed stock, I couldn't tell whether any differences came from the partitioning algorithm or from the implementation bugs.
-The comparison would be meaningless.

-So the stock-fixed build was not planned — it emerged naturally from the Wagner work.
-Once I had identified and fixed the index bug and both order-dependence problems in the Wagner build, the same fixes applied directly to the stock code.
-The result is two verified builds that differ in exactly one thing: whether nutrient uptake uses Wagner's community-denominator partitioning or COMETS's original per-species logic.
-Every other line of code is identical.

-**Why the two approaches differ scientifically:** In stock COMETS, each species sees the entire nutrient pool as if it were alone in the cell.
-Summed across a community, intended uptake can and does exceed what is physically present — the re-optimisation loop is supposed to catch this after the fact, but as we've seen, it has its own problems.
-In Wagner's approach, nutrients are partitioned *before* any FBA runs.
-Each species' uptake bound is computed using the total community biomass of all species with an exchange reaction for that metabolite as the denominator, so each species receives a share proportional to its own biomass.
-Over-consumption becomes arithmetically impossible rather than something to be corrected.
-For a competitive chemostat study, this is the scientifically cleaner foundation.

-The Wagner build is the one I'll be running my simulations on.
-The stock-fixed build is the control.

 ---

 ## Verification